angus-ai/angus-sdk-python/README.rst

 when Angus SDK is installed in this way, so you may wish to download a copy of the source tarball as well.

-**Manual installation**: Download `here <https://pypi.python.org/packages/source/a/angus-sdk-python/angus-sdk-python-0.0.2.tar.gz>`_
+**Manual installation**: Download `here <https://pypi.python.org/packages/source/a/angus-sdk-python/angus-sdk-python-0.0.3.tar.gz>`_

 .. parsed-literal::

-   tar xvfz angus-sdk-python-|version|.tar.gz
+   tar xvfz angus-sdk-python-0.0.3.tar.gz
-   cd angus-sdk-python-|version|
+   cd angus-sdk-python-0.0.3
    python setup.py build
    sudo python setup.py install

 The Angus SDK source code is `hosted on GitHub <https://github.com/angus-ai/angus-sdk-python>`_.

-**Platforms**: Angus SDK can be use on any platform.

 **Initialize your credentials**: Angus SDK request the Angus.ai cloud to provide remote artificial intelligence algorithms.
 Access is restricted and you need some credentials to be authorized.
+For a demo purpose you can use the same as the example.
-When angus-sdk-python is installed, a new command is available This unique help you to configure your environment:
+When angus-sdk-python is installed, a new command is available.
+This unique help you to configure your environment:

 .. parsed-literal::